 Stealing pre-flop is an art and a science at the same time.
-On one hand, you need to be able to carefully select the spots where stealing is likely to be profitable, but on the other hand you will need to know how to execute.
+On one hand, you need to be able to carefully select the spots where stealing is likely to be profitable, but on the other hand you'll need to know how to execute.
 Some players will blindly make attempts to steal pre-flop without any real reason or strategy in mind.
-As is the case with most poker plays, any move that is without reason and motivation is going to end up failing more often than it succeeds.
-The truth is that stealing pots pre-flop is actually quite simple and systematic, and that many players end up making it way more difficult than it needs to be.
+As is the case with most poker plays, any move that's without reason and motivation is going to end up failing more often than it succeeds.
+The truth is that stealing pots pre-flop is actually quite simple and systematic, and many players end up making it way more difficult than it needs to be.

 There are three different spots where you are going to be stealing pre-flop: from late position, in the small blind, and in the big blind.
-There is little to no reason why you should be gunning for blind steals when you are in early or middle position.
-The reason for this is that you will end up getting way too many calls and re raises to ever make this move profitable.
-The very reason that steals work is because raises do not have to fight their way through that many players.
+There's little to no reason why you should be gunning for blind steals when you are in early or middle position.
+The reason for this is that you'll end up getting way too many calls and re raises to ever make this move profitable.
+The very reason that steals work is because raises don't have to fight their way through that many players.
 When you start raising from early or middle position, however, you are now being forced to get folds from the majority of the table.
-If you are raising from EP or MP, you should have a hand that is strong.
+If you are raising from EP or MP, you should have a strong hand.

-The most ideal hands for steals pre-flop are big suited cards like K3, Q4, etc. These types of hands play well in these situations because they either flop hard or miss hard.
-You will hit some big flush draws, random trips, and even two pair on occasion.
+The most ideal hands for steals pre-flop are big suited cards like K3, Q4, etc. These types of hands play well in these situations, because they either flop hard or miss hard.
+You'll hit some big flush draws, random trips, and even two pairs on occasion.
 Since your opponent is unlikely to put you on K3 suited, a flop like K3x is going to look harmless to their QK or AK, for example.
 The beauty in these hands is that you can fire a c-bet if you miss and promptly give up if you face further resistance.
-Or, you will have an easy time laying down K3 when you miss and your opponent leads out.
+Or, you'll have an easy time laying down K3 when you miss and your opponent leads out.
 These hands are exactly what you should be looking for when stealing pots pre-flop.

 Types of Players to Steal Against